sharonzhou/CS236G/project.md

 - Individual contributions (please be specific)
 - Contributions specific to this class

-**Don Quixote**: Make sure to include the quixotic experiments that you mentioned in Milestone 2 in your report.
+**Don Quixote**: Make sure to include the quixotic (risky) experiments that you mentioned in Milestone 2 in your report.
 This will be weighted heavily as we want to encourage fearless exploration - don’t worry if experiments don’t pan out!

 **Submission**: On Gradescope, upload a pdf of the completed final report, submit a url to your video presentation and github repository, and complete the project contribution questions.